kesolutions/weekly_market_trend/README.md

    - Removing HTML tags that may have crept into the text.
    - Eliminating special characters and digits that could distort the analysis.

-**Natural Language Processing:**
+**Natural Language Processing (NLP) Analysis:**
-In the realm of Natural Language Processing (NLP), we leverage Python to methodically prepare data pertaining to trending news keywords from the last 30 days.
-This comprehensive preparation encompasses the following key steps:
+In the domain of Natural Language Processing (NLP), we harness the capabilities of Python to meticulously prepare data pertaining to trending news keywords from the previous 30 days.
+This meticulous preparation encompasses a series of critical steps:

-1. Tokenization: Breaking down the text into individual words, enabling further analysis at the word level.
+1. **Tokenization:** The process of breaking down text into individual words, facilitating further analysis at the word level.

-2. Lemmatization: Ensuring words are reduced to their base or root form, enhancing text coherence.
+2. **Lemmatization:** Ensuring that words are transformed into their base or root form, thereby enhancing text coherence and semantic consistency.

-3. Word Frequency Count: Calculating the frequency of each word to identify the most prominent keywords.
+3. **Word Frequency Count:** Calculation of the frequency of each word, enabling the identification of the most prominent and impactful keywords within the dataset.

-4. Stopword Removal: Eliminating common and insignificant words that do not contribute meaningfully to the analysis, ensuring a focus on the most relevant keywords.
+4. **Stopword Removal:** Pruning common and inconsequential words from the dataset, eliminating noise, and enabling a sharper focus on the most meaningful and relevant keywords.

+5. **Sentiment Analysis:** The application of sentiment analysis techniques to classify news articles as positive or negative based on their descriptions.

-These detailed processes empower us to generate a word cloud representing the most significant hot news keywords, offering valuable insights into recent trends and topics.
+These meticulous processes collectively empower us to generate a word cloud visualization that encapsulates the most significant and influential hot news keywords.
+This provides valuable insights into emerging trends and topical discussions, contributing to a deeper understanding of recent developments.